9 Reasons Why You Should Never Go to Wales

 Stop being so darn sheepish, Wales!
 (I mean, I know you HAVE lots of sheep, but you don't need to act like them.)
 A little bragging every once in a while will do you good.

-Lastly, since most tourist to the UK go to places like London and Edinburgh, you'll find many parts of Wales virtually devoid of any tourists.
+Since most tourists to the UK go to places like London and Edinburgh, you'll find many parts of Wales virtually devoid of any people.
 You can walk into a pub in many small cities and find only locals speaking Welsh (who will give you a strange look when you start speaking English).

 Even the touristy places still feel very quiet.

-It's a real shock after visiting so many other parts of the UK where you just find busloads and busloads of tourists.
+It's a real contrast to visiting so many other parts of the UK, and can be a bit of a shock when you're used to sharing places with busloads and busloads of tourists.

 *I don't hate Wales, folks